osp/osp.tools.ethertoff/README.txt

     cd relearn.be      # [2]
     cd relearn
     cp local_settings.py.example local_settings.py
-Add database details to local_settings.py
+    # Change database details in local_settings.py
     cd ..
     python manage.py syncdb
     python manage.py migrate etherpadlite

+Change the info of your domain name and website name in the Sites section on
+<http://localhost:8000/admin>. **Do not add "http://" in your domain name,
+otherwise the Re-index function won't work.**

-If you have the error "Site matching query does not exist", open the python shell
+### If you have the error "Site matching query does not exist"

+Open the python shell

     python manage.py shell

-And then do the following:
+And then do the following (replace the "domain" and "name" with your own info):

     from django.contrib.sites.models import Site
     site = Site.objects.create(domain='example.com', name='example.com')